polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ## Setting Up the Project

-Before diving into testing OpenGov proposals, you need to set up your development environment.
-You'll create a TypeScript project and install the necessary dependencies.
+Before testing OpenGov proposals, you need to set up your development environment.
+You'll set up a TypeScript project and install the required dependencies to simulate and evaluate proposals.
 You'll use Chopsticks to fork the Polkadot network and simulate the proposal lifecycle, while Polkadot.js will be your interface for interacting with the forked network and submitting proposals.

 Follow these steps to set up your project: